luminaAnonima/fabric-of-light/book.md

 ### Invitation

 *This is a philosophical exploration presented in poetic form.
-It uses light, fabric, and ripple as metaphors to glimpse a non-dual fabric underlying existence - blending metaphysics, ethics, systems thinking, and reflection.
+It uses light, fabric, and ripple as metaphors to glimpse a non-dual fabric underlying existence, blending metaphysics, ethics, systems thinking, and reflection.
 It is not a doctrine.
 It is a lens.*

 *No belief is asked.
 Only attention.
-If the fabric stirs something in you - a memory beyond language, a recognition beyond thought - follow it gently.
+If the fabric stirs something in you, a memory beyond language, a recognition beyond thought, follow it gently.
 If not, let it pass without burden.*

 *The fabric moves whether we name it or not.*

 ---

-**New here?**
-Start with [Introduction for Newcomers](/introduction_for_newcomers.md) for a gentle overview and first steps.

----

 ### Core Statement

-Everything begins as light - raw energy, boundless potential.
+Everything begins as light, raw energy, boundless potential.
 It slows, takes form, like breath shaping song or a heartbeat stirring silence.
 Rivers carve paths, roots thread soil, stories weave through time.
 From these currents, meaning emerges.
-And in time, all returns to its source - to what it always was.
+And in time, all returns to its source, to what it always was.

-This is not just poetry - it's in the air we breathe, in cells dividing, in forests reborn from ash, in the pause between waves.
-Call it energy, spirit, nature, or God - it flows through resonance, not decree.
-Call this fabric God's breath, Brahman's dance, or the Tao's flow - names differ, but the ground of being hums as one.
-Whether understood through science, spirit, or direct experience - these patterns speak across divides.
+This is not just poetry, it's in the air we breathe, in cells dividing, in forests reborn from ash, in the pause between waves.
+Call it energy, spirit, nature, or God, it flows through resonance, not decree.
+Call this fabric God's breath, Brahman's dance, or the Tao's flow, names differ, but the ground of being hums as one.
+Whether understood through science, spirit, or direct experience, these patterns speak across divides.

 You are woven into this.
-Each choice sends a ripple - choose to lift, not to tear.
+Each choice sends a ripple, choose to lift, not to tear.

 ---